CodeJawn/karakeep-companion/README.md

 - `GET /api/lists` - Fetch all bookmark lists
 - `GET /api/bookmarks` - Fetch all bookmarks

+The Flask server includes a built-in proxy that forwards these requests to avoid CORS issues when running on different domains.

 ## Troubleshooting

 ### "Invalid API key"